 I love this time of year, a bit of warmth from the sun and all the goodness buried beneath the earth bursts forth and fills the air with heavenly scents and promises of gorgeous goodies for the kitchen and table.
 One of the things I love to make is wild garlic oil.

-One of my favourite foraging finds that grows all around this area in the shade of the trees is wild garlic.
+Wild garlic is one of my favourite foraging finds that grows all around this area in the shade of the trees.
 Oh the smell as you walk past, it takes me right back to being a kid again and walking down the hill to the stables for my riding lessons.
 The whole side of the lane was just covered in wild garlic and the smell enveloped me as I rushed down the hill full of excitement and anticipation for this weekly treat.
-Now whenever I smell this gorgeous greenery I feel a lift to te spirits and I think of that little girl and her horsey dreams.
+Now whenever I smell this gorgeous greenery I feel a lift to the spirits and I think of that little girl and her horsy dreams.

 Of course you can just chop up the leaves and add them to salads for a nice garlicy punch, and use those pretty flowers for an edible decoration too of course, but you can also make some tasty larder goodies too, like this Wild Garlic Pesto to power up your pasta dishes and add to soups and sandwiches that I made last year, or try this wonderful Wild Garlic Oil that is a cinch to make and will liven up those salad dressings and homemade mayo like a dream.

 All you need to make Wild Garlic Oil is a big handful of wild garlic leaves, 500ml (or enough to fill your chosen jar) of olive oil and a sterilised jam jar with a screw top lid.

 To make your Wild Garlic Oil simply rinse off the leaves and pat dry on kitchen paper and then roughly chop to release all that taste and flavour.

 Put the chopped leaves into your jar and pack in as many as possible.